UrsinaB/ExchangePlatformV0/README.md

 After receiving and processing the request, the server formats the result into a response, such as "HTTP/1.1 200 OK."
 "200 OK" is an HTTP status code; if the web browser returns a 500-level code, a request for a custom payload may be sent back to the server to retry the request.

-# 5Demonstrator
+# 5 Demonstrator

-## 5.1Integration of frontend and backend
+## 5.1 Integration of frontend and backend

 The backend communicates data from the database to the client-side browser.
 It contains the server and connections to the database.